elephantscale/es-training-new/elastic/slides/Relevancy.md

   - Mechanical Turk
   - JUNIT
 * Need to evaluate your changes in a reproducible manner
-* Or else, it is “feel” and “guess”
+* Or else, it is "feel" and "guess"

 Notes: